cheunste/xmasLEDTree/README.md

 Unlike HNTE's  LEDmas Tree, this version is significantly smaller (hence a bit cheaper), play music, can be somewhat controlled by user via an android app and has a spectrum analyzer mode that lights up LEDs based on the music that's playing.

-The entire project contains four separate parts
+The entire project contains five separate parts

 1. The "tree" itself, which contains all the LEDS and the acrylic glass.
 2. The raspberry pi, which is used to play music user have stored on it and receive command from the Android app.